 10. What will the budget recommend regarding the federal debt limit?

 The statutory debt limit is not an effective check on the growth of government debt.
 It is overdue for reform.
-As stated by the Government Accountability Office: “While the debt limit restricts Treasury’s authority to borrow, it does not restrict Congress’s ability to enact spending and revenue legislation that affects the level of debt or otherwise constrains fiscal policy.”
+As stated by the Government Accountability Office: “While the debt limit restricts Treasury’s authority to borrow, it does not restrict Congress’s ability to enact spending and revenue legislation that affects the level of debt or otherwise constrain fiscal policy.”

 Currently, the debt limit is suspended.
 On March 16, however, it will return at whatever level the debt happens to be on that date.

 To avoid default and its harmful consequences to world financial markets, Congress will need to raise the debt limit or suspend it again.
-This will be true no matter what Congress or the administration might propose for the Fiscal 2018 budget; no plausible set of tax and spending proposals could prevent the debt from rising over the next few years.
+This will be true no matter what Congress or the Trump administration might propose for the Fiscal 2018 budget; no plausible set of tax and spending proposals could prevent the debt from rising over the next few years.
 Even last year’s House Republican budget, which took a very aggressive approach to spending reduction, would have required a debt limit increase.

 If Trump’s budget acknowledges the need for action on the debt limit, it would send a positive signal to financial markets that the new administration intends to uphold the full faith and credit of the United States government.
 Failure to request action on the debt limit would leave this commitment in doubt.